Chouffy/chouffy.github.io/notes/softwares/Android.md

 ## Android Debug Bridge

+* Activate Developer Mode: In Settings → About device → Software info and tap on Build number
 * Use adb as root: `adb root`
 * If you want to filter out logcat: `adb shell`, then `logcat | grep XYZ`